Opticulex/BatchChat/README.md

 **/name** - Changes the global name of the chat for all users (admin command)

-**/name -p** - Changes thechat name without notifiying other users.
+**/name -p** - Changes the chat name without notifiying other users.

 **/motd** - Changes the chat's MOTD for all users (requires /clear)